De Lisle College: Addition to the building

 In the early 1990s, the Modern Foreign Languages block was built separately from the other school buildings next to the swimming pool, allowing the department to have its own buildings and rooms.
-This was dubbed the "New Block", but has reverted to the "Languages Block" with the rooms losing the "N" prefix and was firstly replaced by the "L" prefix (e.g. L2), and now the “La” prefix (e.g. La2).
+This was dubbed the "New Block", but has reverted to the "Languages Block" with the rooms losing the "N" prefix and was firstly replaced by the "L" prefix (e.g. L2), and now the “La” prefix (e.g. La2 La1 up to 4 rooms in the block).
 In 2003/4, the Humanities block was built as an add-on to the science buildings, allowing the Science department to branch out.

 Four mobile classrooms have also been built, taking up small portions of what used to be the main playground.
 These were intended as temporary units for classroom overflow, but have since become much more permanent, with new ramps to the doors.
 There are two rooms in each unit.
 The rooms have been recently refurbished and are now the main classrooms for Year 7 students.
 There are now four mobiles, split in half to make eight classrooms.
 To non-year 7 students, the mobiles serve as classrooms for an all-round general purpose, from English to Business Studies.